How to make bubbly, fermented water kefir which is a traditional cultured beverage loaded with probiotics and enzymes. A healthy alternative to soda.

 Screw on the lid and leave on the counter for 48 hours.
 Taste after 48 hours, and if it is too sweet, leave for another 24 hours.
 Taste again, if too sweet, leave another 24 hours.
 Repeat for up to 5 days until the a fermented, apple cider type flavor with minimal sweetness has been achieved.

 Strain out the water kefir grains and refrigerate the liquid (no metal please), clean the mason jar, and repeat the process for a new batch of water kefir.
 You will have approximately double the kefir grains as they grow rapidly with each batch.
 You can give them away, eat them as a live probiotic, or make a larger batch of water kefir.

 To add variety, you may also reduce the sugar to 1/8 cup, reduce the water to 3 cups, and add 1 cup of fresh fruit juice.
-Juice from the store is almost always pasteurized and as such, is not recommended as it significantly increases the risk of mold.
+Juice from the store is almost always pasteurized and as such, is not recommended as it significantly increases the risk of fermentation mold.
 Fresh juice has minimal mold issues when fermented and is much more nutritious, and is therefore best to use.
 If using fresh lemon or lime juice, keep the sugar at 1/4 cup and only use 1/2 cup fresh juice.

-To store your culture, place up to 1/2 cup water kefir grains in 1 quart of filtered water mixed with 1/4 cup sucanat, rapadura, or maple sugar and refrigerate until you are ready to use again.
+To store your water kefir culture, place up to 1/2 cup water kefir grains in 1 quart of filtered water mixed with 1/4 cup sucanat, coconut sugar, or maple sugar and refrigerate until you are ready to use again.